bob123456678/TrainControl/src/examples/Readme.md

 # Running and Visualizing via TrainControl UI

 From v1.8.0, to make execution and modifications easier, the logic above can be expressed in a JSON format and executed via the TrainControl UI's "Autonomy" tab.
-Moreover, to make it easier to create graphs, from v1.9.0, all state associated via graphs (Points, Edges, and Locomotives) can be edited via the TrainControl UI.
+Moreover, to make it easier to create graphs, from v1.9.0, all state associated with graphs (Points, Edges, and Locomotives) can be edited via the TrainControl UI.
 From v1.10.5, all settings can also be edited via the UI, which eliminates the need for you to ever touch the JSON except when backing up a graph.

 The following example JSON corresponds to the above code/layout and edge locking.